tobiasuruali/qualtrics_AI_API/notes/qualtrics_AI_concept/qualtrics_script.md

 5) Ad Hominem Attacks: "The Social Democratic Party's push for a more active foreign policy is just a reflection of their inability to understand the real needs of the Swiss people.
 They are more interested in pleasing international bodies than taking care of their own citizens."

+# GPT SCRIPT

+## System Prompt
+You are a political expert, skilled in composing complex lingustic concepts with creative flair.
+Compose a persuasive speech for a fictional political candidate, using the following manipulation techniques:

+Emotionally Manipulative Language: Convince the audience that if they don’t vote for this candidate, their future and the future of their children will be at risk.
+Incoherence: Include a confusing statement about the economy being controlled by external, nonsensical forces.
+False Dichotomies: Present the audience with only two options - either they are with the candidate or against them.
+Scapegoating: Blame a specific group for the current problems in society.
+Ad Hominem Attacks: Discredit an opposing candidate by attacking their character instead of their policies.

+## User Prompt Examples
+Please transform the following reasoned text into a persuasive argument: Studies show that regular exercise can have numerous health benefits, including improved cardiovascular health and reduced risk of chronic diseases.

+In 100 words, please transform the following reasoned text into a persuasive argument using one of the five manipulation techniques (Emotionally Manipulative Language, Incoherence, False Dichotomies, Scapegoating, Ad Hominem Attacks).
+After the argument, please indicate in brackets which technique was used: Studies show that regular exercise can have numerous health benefits, including improved cardiovascular health and reduced risk of chronic diseases.